Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Technician Change the Transformer-Taps (in the Servo Cabinet) to Fix it!

-Some Used Machines that I have worked-on were Installed where the Incoming A.C.
-Voltage was Only 208 (Not the 230VAC Machine was Wired for) and the Control A.C.
+Some Used Machines that I have worked-on were Installed where Incoming A.C.
+Voltage was Only 208 (Not 230VAC Machine was Wired for) and Control A.C.
 Voltage was only 101 Volts A.C., Way Too Low!
-And the Transformer Did Not have the Voltage Adjustment Taps to Fix the Low Voltage.
+Transformer Did Not have Voltage Adjustment Taps to Fix Low Voltage.

 Customers Reported that Machine Always had Odd Intermittent Control Problems.

-4 --- Locate All Welding Machines Far From All CNC Machines!
+4 --- Locate All Welding & Plasma Machines Far From CNC Machine!

 Especially Hi-Frequency TIG-Welders!